HohlbeinLab/FTM2/target/classes/README.txt

 *End - Till which frame the plugin should run.
 When set to 0, it will process all frames<br>
 *Window - The window of which the median will be taken<br>
 <br>
+*New Method - Uses a slightly newer method for determining the median which might be faster depending on your application (default: false)<br>
 *Save Data - If the produced data should be saved to disk.
 If checked a target directory must be provided<br>
 *Note that datasets larger than available RAM will always be saved.
 You can increase available RAM by going to Edit > Options > Memory & Threads<br>
 <br>